axelfahy/rhinopics/README.md

 ```

 ## Usage example
 Examples are available in the docstrings of the functions.
-Official documentation will soon come out.
+Official documentation will soon come out, or not.

 ## Development setup